moonshot11/ShadesOfFriends/README.md

 Air Bud
 ```

-Note that blank lines are allowed at any point, and that a gender mode can be selected at any time, and even repeated.
+Note that blank lines are allowed at any point, that a gender mode can be selected at any time, and that modes can be repeated.
 Since `#any` is the default mode, the first four names in the sample file will each be assigned to a random citizen with no regard for gender.

+Happy Sleuthing!